karthikdatta/freeCodeCamp/guide/english/c/arrays-and-strings/index.md

 ```C
 int my_array[5];
 ```
 This will produce an array called `my_array` that can hold 5 integers.
-However, none of the positions in the array have been set (yet).
+However, none of the positions in the array have been set (yet).     // This is not required.
+It will create a different sense
 You could declare the array, and have the values be set at the beginning:
 ```C
 int my_array[] = {1, 5, 3, 6, 2};
 ```